Get

 Your safest bet for applying cedarwood oil to kill fleas on your cat is to buy a product with it.
 Commercial products should have cedarwood oil in safe dosages and instructions on how to apply them so your pet isn’t at risk.
 However, most of these products are not regulated by the FDA and may have a variable degree of safety and efficacy.
 Consult with a vet before choosing any particular product.

-Always be careful and make sure not to get any of the product in your cat’s eyes or on their head, and supervise your cat for the next few hours, distracting them with playing, in order to avoid them licking any of the product off, as this may cause mild side effects.
+Never apply the product directly to your cat’s skin.
+Instead, use a cloth or cotton ball to transfer it from the bottle to their coat.
+Always be careful and make sure not to get any of the product in your cat’s eyes or on their head, and supervise your cat for the next few hours, distracting them with playing, in order to avoid them licking any of the product off, as this may cause mild side effects such as drooling and a stomach upset.
+Some cats may also develop sneezing, nose and eye discharge, and breathing problems if they end up inhaling any of the product.

 If upon application, your cat’s skin becomes red or irritated, causing them to frantically start itching and scratching, they may be experiencing an adverse skin reaction.
 In that case, wash the product off their skin immediately and if the signs are not resolving, contact your veterinarian.